 Factors that may increase the risk of cardiac arrest include:

 Prompt treatment improves the chance of survival.
-The four steps in the cardiac chain of survival are:
+The 4 steps in the cardiac chain of survival are:

 Defibrillation sends an electrical shock through the chest.
 The surge of electricity aims to stop the ineffective, irregular heart rhythm.
 This may allow the heart to resume a more normal electrical pattern.
 AEDs check the heart rhythm before instructing the rescuer to give the shock.